100 Years of Changing Lives

 • Early advocacy

-The ARL advocates against giving chicks and baby rabbits as Easter gifts.
+In an early advocacy campaign, the ARL urges against giving chicks and baby rabbits as Easter gifts, a progressive stance for the time.

 • Animal Rescue League historical photos

-The ARL acquires 3 properties next to the 14th St. shelter, including one donated by founding member Lela Gray, with the goal of expansion, including adding a humane education center.
+The ARL acquires three properties next to the 14th Street shelter, including one donated by Lela Gray, a founding member and the main public face of the ARL at the time.
+The goal was expansion, including adding a humane education center.

-For its annual meeting, the ARL brings in a guest speaker who argues that animal rescue organizations should prioritize education over enforcement for a more lasting impact.
+For its annual meeting, the ARL brings in a progressive guest speaker who encourages animal rescue organizations to prioritize education over enforcement for a more lasting impact.

 • Historical photos of first shelter